America’s Native Spirit

 2020: Blazing a trail for black distillers

-In December of 2020, Brough Brothers Distillery, the first and only Black-owned, licensed and operating distillery in Kentucky, officially opened their doors for business.
-Founded by Victor, Bryson, and Christian Yarbrough—three brothers born and raised in Louisville—this milestone signified a long-overdue step toward diversity, equity and inclusion in our industry.
+In December of 2020, Brough Brothers Distillery, the first Black-owned, licensed and operating distillery in Kentucky, officially opened their doors for business.
+Founded by Victor, Bryson, and Christian Yarbrough—three brothers born and raised in Louisville—this milestone signified a long-overdue step toward diverse ownership in our signature industry.

 Located in Park Hill, a historically underserved area of Louisville’s West End, Brough Brothers Distillery will provide job opportunities and economic growth in the heart of one of Kentucky’s cultural hubs.